Last updated: May 2026

 • Show estimated delivery dates before checkout.

-• Prepare three templates now: order confirmed, processing delay, customs hold.
+• Prepare three templates now: order confirmed, processing delay, and customs hold.

 • Publish your holiday cutoff date and add a simple countdown.